-We use night-time light remote sensing images to detect economic disturbance and recovery in natural disasters.
+We use night-time light remote sensing images to detect disturbance and recovery of human activities in natural disasters.
 Our study demonstrates that NTL remote sensing is a low cost, efficient and large-scale data acquisition method to analyze community resilience.

 We use crowdsourced traffic data in Google Maps to monitor road network condition in extreme weather events (e.g. a winter storm).
 We found that accessibility to critical facilities reduces due to weather impacts and the recovery process differs in different places.
 This method can provide support for emergency response and assessment of road network resilience.